Music by Frank Wildhorn

 Directed by Kyle McClaran

 Join Garland Civic Theatre for our 50th Anniversary Season!
 Garland Civic Theatre was founded in 1968 and is the oldest community theatre in Dallas County.
 To celebrate, we are producing a spectacular season of theatre filled with mystery, laughter, music, and love.
-Garland Civic Theatre is proud to present “And Miss Reardon Drinks A Little” by Paul Zindel as we continue our 50th Anniversary Season.
-This biting, touching, and often wildly funny play probes deeply into the tortured relationship of three sisters whose lives have reached a point of crisis.
+Garland Civic Theatre is proud to present “Dracula The Musical” as we continue our enchanting 50th Anniversary Season.
+Drink deep... and live forever!
+“Dracula” is a haunting and passionate new musical based on the world-famous novel by Bram Stoker.

 Tickets are available now!